Utkarsha666/climate-and-gender-ai/Readme.md

 # Ethical Considerations
 This is crucial as our application will be in production.
-Comprehensive research and fine-tuning are necessary to ensure our model is not biased against social groups and gender.
-To enhance safety, we can deploy a BERT model to analyze harmful content as an additional safeguard.
-Proper evaluations will be conducted on the output of the LLM to ensure the accuracy of the generated content.
+Comprehensive research and fine-tuning might be necessary, including the addition of more nodes in the graph that analyze the ethical side based on defined criteria or frameworks (e.g., national AI policy).
+It’s essential to ensure that the application is not biased toward any social groups.

-During fine-tuning, it is essential to address:
+During fine-tuning, it is vital to address:

-    - Algorithmic Bias: Mitigating any biases in the model to ensure fairness.
+    1. Algorithmic Bias: Mitigating any biases in the model to ensure fairness.
-    - Data Privacy: Safeguarding the privacy of individuals and communities when collecting and processing gender-disaggregated data.
+    2. Data Privacy: Safeguarding the privacy of individuals and communities when collecting and processing gender-disaggregated data.

 # License
 MIT License